maclennann/rake-terraform/README.md

 * `ENV['TERRAFORM_OUTPUT_BASE']` - Directory to which plan files are saved/read.
 The environment name is appended to this automatically (default: `output/terraform`)
 * `ENV['TERRAFORM_CREDENTIAL_FILE']` - The path to your AWS credentials file (default: `~/.aws/credentials`)

+## Testing

+There is currently a (very) basic rspec-based test harness in place.
+The default task runs unit tests and rubocop tests.

 ## Contributing

 1. Fork it ( https://github.com/maclennann/rake-terraform/fork )